 “I’m so excited!
 I couldn’t wait to take classes here.
 I love Rio.
 I have dreamed about coming here!”

 Subomi is as beautiful as the jewelry she was wearing when we met, jewelry that she designed and made herself, purchasing many of her supplies and equipment from Rio Grande, which she’s been doing since 2008.
 Over the years, she has taught herself jewelry-making through our free online videos (especially Mark Nelson’s), through correspondence with Sessin Durgham (himself an award-winning designer and a member of our Tech Team) and, most obviously, through her own sweat equity.

 Rio’s staff immediately bonded with Subomi.
 Renee from our Will Call area (who took the photos I used for this blog entry) took Subomi under her wing, an impromptu concierge, and bonded with her over Rio’s video on how to fuse glass.
 (They use it as a “cheat sheet” when setting their kilns for the fusing process.)
 Phil Scott, who taught Subomi’s casting class, describes her as, “a whirlwind of energy, a sponge, eager to learn, never wasting a moment, and always networking between classes.”
 I was personally amazed by how she could point out where our products are in the catalog without really reading the page numbers, just by naming the product and flipping to it in five seconds or less.
 She loves receiving our catalogs in Nigeria.

 This is one great experience from just one of the Winter Workshop participants.
-We hope that you’ll consider taking part in the magical week of learning that is the Rio Grande Winter Workshop next year, or think about taking one of the many classes offered at the Rio Grande facility throughout the year.
+We hope that you’ll consider taking part in one of the many classes offered at the Rio Grande facility throughout the year.
 Check out the link to classes, videos, fashion trends and more anytime you’re online!